muhammadzkralla/spring_boot_students_api/README.md

 <h1 align = "center">  Admin Endpoints </h1> <br>

 > **Note:** All Admin Endpoints must be called ONLY by Admin users.
-If a Student or a Teacher tries to make an admin request, you'll receive a 403 Forbidden Response.
+If a Student or a Teacher tries to make an Admin request, they will receive a 403 Forbidden Response.

 <h2 align = "center">  Create a Class </h2>